thepushkarp/discord-spoiler-text-converter/README.md

 4. Your text will be converted to Discord Spoiler Text.
 5. Click on the "Copy to Clipboard" button to copy the converted text to your clipboard.

+## LICENSE

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

 <p align="center">
   <a href="https://github.com/thepushkarp/discord-spoiler-text-converter" target="_blank" rel="noopener noreferrer">